 the spanish that feeds the cinema

-Woody Allen orders Iberian ham with tomato bread, Pedro Almodóvar grilled fish and Brad Pitt cooked vegetables and salads.
-Rafael Catering is the Spanish pioneer in feeding directors, actors and other film crews, whom he has fed for seven decades in Spain and the rest of the world.
+Woody Allen order Iberian ham with bread with tomato, Pedro Almodovar grilled fish and Brad Pitt cooked vegetables and salads.
+Raphael Catering is the Spanish pioneer in feeding directors, actors and other film crews, whom it has fed for seven decades in Spain and the rest of the world.

-Rafael Catering’s curriculum includes more than 800 films shot in European and North African countries, 150 national and international series and 3,000 television commercials thanks to its headquarters in Madrid, Valencia and the Canary Islands, in Spain, as well as an office located in the United Kingdom.
+Rafael Catering’s curriculum includes more than 800 films shot in European and North African countries, 150 national and international series and three thousand television commercials thanks to its offices in Madrid, Valencia and the Canary Islands, in Spain, as well as a international office located in the UK.

 Eduardo, who had the El Trocadero restaurant on Madrid’s Gran Vía and a clientele related to the entertainment world, was signed back in the 1950s by producer Luis Roberts; he told her that he was going to bring filming of Hollywood blockbusters to Spain and that he was counting on his good hand in the kitchen.

-“Roberts ate and dined for free for five months at the restaurant because he was short of money until the first shoot came,” Rafael García tells EFE.
-It was “The Black Knight” (1954), starring Alan Ladd and Patricia Medina, in which Comlumbia Pictures transformed the town of Aranjuez (Madrid) into Camelot.
+“Roberts ate and dined for free for five months at the restaurant because he was short of money until the first shoot came,” says Rafael García.
+It was the black knight (1954), starring Alan Ladd and Patricia Medina, in which Comlumbia Pictures transformed the town of Aranjuez (Madrid) into Camelot.

-“My father rented a truck with the portable kitchens and the team was super happy; from then on everything went smoothly” thanks to healthy Mediterranean food that everyone liked, adds Rafael.
+“My father rented a truck with the portable kitchens and the team was super happy; From then on everything was shot” thanks to healthy Mediterranean food that everyone liked, adds Rafael.

 FROM CHARLTON HESTON TO PEDRO ALMODÓVAR